helios-ag/FMElfinderBundle/README.md

 * **locale** - locale determines, which language, ElFinder will use, to translate user interface, default is current request locale
 * **cors_support** - allows cross domain responses handling (default false)
 * **editor** - determines what template to render, to be compatible with WYSIWYG web editor, currently supported options are:
-  "ckeditor" (to use with FOSCKEditorBundle or TrsteelCkeditorBundle), "fm_tinymce" for tinymce4 (to use with FMTinyMCEBundle), "form" for form type, "simple" for standalone and "custom" for custom template.
+  "ckeditor" (to use with FOSCKEditorBundle or TrsteelCkeditorBundle), "tinymce5" for TinyMCE 5–8, "fm_tinymce" for tinymce4 (to use with FMTinyMCEBundle), "form" for form type, "simple" for standalone and "custom" for custom template.
-  How to configure CKEDitor and TinyMCE to work with this bundle, will be explained further in this document.
+  See the [TinyMCE integration guide](/docs/tinymce-integration.md) for version-specific setup.
 * **editor_template** - define template to render when editor is set to "custom".
 * **connector** - root node for defining options for elfinder root directories.
 * **roots** - define "virtual directories" that reflect directories in your project.